enowars/enowars7-service-yvm/documentation/README.md

 The `yvm` supports:

-- `int` and `char` primitive types, and (multidimensional) arrays thereof
+- `int` and `char` primitive types and (multidimensional) arrays thereof.
-- static methods and fields
+- static methods and fields.
-- rudimentary classloading, i.e.\ users can reference static methods and fields of previously uploaded classes
+- rudimentary classloading, i.e. users can reference static methods and fields of previously uploaded classes.
 - native `print` methods to print the supported types, i.e. `print(int i)`, `print(char c)` etc.
-- native `dump` method to print the interpreter state.
 - Some more native methods to allow the `Notes` class to do I/O.

-It does neither support `long`, `float` and `double`, nor instantiating objects via `new`[^new], nor invoking non-static methods, nor inheritance.
+It does neither support `long`, `float` and `double`, nor instantiating objects via `new`[^new], nor invoking non-static methods, nor inheritance, interfaces, etc.

 [^new]: Note that arrays differ in this case from Objects, as they are created by the supported `newarray` and `anewarray` instructions as opposed